What is prostate cancer?

 Treating different stages of prostate cancer

-Surgery chiefly revolves around radical prostatectomy (removal of prostate gland).
+Surgery chiefly revolves around radical prostatectomy (removal of the prostate gland).
 Radical prostatectomy can be chiefly performed in 2 different ways.

-- Creating an incision in the abdomen– Retropubic surgery involves taking out the prostate gland by incision in the lower abdomen.
+- Creating an incision in the abdomen– Retropubic surgery involves taking out the prostate gland by an incision in the lower abdomen.

-- Robot assistance while therapy- A robot-assisted surgery involves attaching instruments to a robot.
+- Robot assistance during therapy- A robot-assisted surgery involves attaching instruments to a robot.
 These instruments are then inserted into the abdomen of your body by numerous incisions.
 Robotic prostatectomy plays a brilliant role in administering and organizing meticulous movements for the surgery.

 Radiotherapy utilizes high-peered sources to eliminate cancer cells in two different methods.